frankandreace/cqf_implementation/README.md

 # cqf_implementation

-Implementation of a RSQF
+Implementation of a Backpack CQF

 ## Compilation of the project

-else
+either

 From the project root
 ```bash